 We Are Nowhere And It's Now, 2010, Headlands Center for the Arts

-Jennilie holds a BFA from the School of Visual Arts (2002), an MFA from the Milton Avery Graduate School at Bard College (2007) and a Foundations Certificate from the New York Zen Center for Contemplative Care (2015).
-Jennilie lives in New York with her husband Rob Battles.
+For her painting, writing and curating, Jennilie has been awarded fellowships from the Lower Manhattan Cultural Council, the Headlands Center for the Arts, the Vermont Studio Center and the Ucross, Djerassi and Puffin Foundations, among others.
+She holds a BFA from the School of Visual Arts (2002), an MFA from the Milton Avery Graduate School at Bard College (2007) and a Foundations Certificate from the New York Zen Center for Contemplative Care (2015).